JavaZakariae/docker-fundamentals/README.md

 - `docker build -f ./somedirectory/customDockerFile`: build a image from the specified Dockerfile.
 - `docker build . -t imagename:tag`: build an image and give it a name and a tag.
 - `docker rmi $(docker images -q)`: will delete all stored images.
+- `docker build --no-cache -t imagename:tag`: build an image without using the cache and give it a name and a tag.

 ## Docker commands related to containers